capnproto/capnproto/doc/language.md

 * New parameters may be added to a method.
 The new parameters must be added to the end of the parameter list and must have default values.
 * Any symbolic name can be changed, as long as the ordinal numbers stay the same.
+* Types definitions can be moved to different scopes.
-* A field of type `List(T)`, where `T` is NOT a struct type, may be changed to type `List(U)`, where `U` is a struct type whose field number 0 is of type `T`.
+* A field of type `List(T)`, where `T` is NOT a struct type, may be changed to type `List(U)`, where `U` is a struct type whose `@0` field is of type `T`.
 This rule is useful when you realize too late that you need to attach some extra data to each element of your list.
-Without this rule, you would be stuck defining parallel lists, which are ugly.
+Without this rule, you would be stuck defining parallel lists, which are ugly and error-prone.

 Any other change should be assumed NOT to be safe.
 Also, these rules only apply to the Cap'n Proto native encoding.
 It is sometimes useful to transcode Cap'n Proto types to other formats, like